Epicmanpreet01/future-guard/readme.md

 # FutureGuard

-FutureGuard is a full-stack student dropout risk prediction and intervention platform designed for educational institutions.
+FutureGuard is a full-stack **student dropout risk prediction and intervention platform** designed for educational institutions.
-It combines **robust data ingestion**, a **rule-based risk engine**, and **machine learning predictions** to identify at-risk students early and provide actionable insights to mentors and administrators.
+It combines **centralized metadata-driven ingestion**, a **deterministic rule-based risk engine**, and **machine learning predictions** to identify at-risk students early and provide actionable, explainable insights.

-The system is built with a **role-based architecture** (SuperAdmin, Admin, Mentor), centralized metadata-driven preprocessing, and a decoupled ML microservice.
+The platform is built with a **role-based architecture** (SuperAdmin, Admin, Mentor), real-time aggregations, and a **decoupled ML microservice** for scalable inference.

 ---